shahin43/airflow_etl_pipeline/ETL_README.md

  ```
   Above command would build the respective images for `airflow`, `celery-workers`, `spark master`, `worker nodes` based on base images.

-  Once images build locally, launch containers using `docker-compose.yml` for launching the environments.
+  Once images available locally, launch containers using `docker-compose.yml` for the development environment.

  ```
     docker-compose up -d